-It is given to children 7 years and older and to adults to protect against tetanus, diphtheria, and pertussis infections.
+It is given to children 7 years and older.
+It is also given to adults to protect against infections.

-The vaccine is given as an injection, usually into the arm or thigh.
+It is given as a shot in the arm or thigh.

-Tdap is routinely recommended for children aged 11 years or older, regardless of whether or not they completed the DTaP series.
+Tdap is given to children aged 11 years or older.
+It is given even if they didn’t have the DTaP series.
 Tdap can also be given to:

-If you or your child have not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.
+If you or your child have not been fully vaccinated, talk to the doctor.

-Most people tolerate the vaccines without any trouble.
-The most common side effects are:
+Most people do not have any problems.
+The most common ones are:

-Acetaminophen is sometimes given to reduce pain and fever that may occur after getting a vaccine.
-In infants, the medication may weaken the vaccine's effectiveness.
-However, in children at risk for seizures, a fever-lowering medication may be important to take.
-Discuss the risks and benefits of taking acetaminophen with your doctor.
+Acetaminophen is sometimes given for pain and fever after getting a shot.
+In babies, it may weaken the shot.
+But in children at risk for seizures, it may need to be taken.
+Talk to your doctor about whether this is right for your child.

 Talk with your doctor before getting the shot if you have:

-The best way to prevent diphtheria is to get vaccinated.
+The best way to block diphtheria is to get vaccinated.

-Promptly clean all wounds and follow up with your doctor for medical care to prevent a tetanus infection.
+Clean all wounds right away.
+Follow up with your doctor for care to block a tetanus infection.